Antymon/ppo_cpp/README.md

 State of the project
 --------
-This is just a proof-of-concept which could benefit from number of improvements.
+This a proof-of-concept which could benefit from number of improvements.
 Let me know if this project is useful for you!

 Recommended dev setup and dependencies
 --------